mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg right:33% 85%](./media/firmware/combos.gif)

 <!--
+Finally, a more recent feature: combos.

 What if, instead of needing a dedicated caps lock button, you could just press the two shift keys together?
+Again... less keys.
 -->

 ---